Audi A3: S3 (1999–2003)

-Although dubbed "quattro", the S3 uses a different four-wheel drive system.
-The Haldex Traction coupling adjusts the bias of torque distribution from the front to rear axle as grip requirements change – most of the time it operates as a front-wheel drive.
+The S3's quattro system utilises a Haldex Traction coupling to adjust the bias of torque distribution from the front to rear axle as grip requirements change.
+Due to this, the S3 typically operates in front-wheel-drive in most conditions.

 The S3 was sold in Europe, Japan, Mexico, South Africa, Australia, and New Zealand.

-The S3 was given a facelift in 2002, where it was given one-piece headlights/indicator units, different front wings, rear lights clusters, and some minor upgrades to interior trim.
+In 2002, the S3 received a facelift, receiving revised front wings, rear lights clusters, single-piece headlight and indicator units, and minor interior trim updates.